8.20 MEASUREMENTS AND PAYMENT COMPUTATIONS

 By mutual agreement, the method of measuring asphalt binder for payment may be modified when small quantities or intermittent operations are involved.

-If a recorded weight is not available, quantity may be calculated from intended asphalt binder percent with HMA plant meter results providing further verification.
+If a recorded weight is not available, quantity may be calculated from intended asphalt binder percent with asphalt plant meter results providing further verification.
 For small quantities on a given day, the previous day's tank stick may be used as a check.

 Project inspector should document procedure selected and reasons for doing so.